michellab/BioSimSpace/python/BioSimSpace/Trajectory/README.md

 # BioSimSpace.Trajectory

-This sub-package provides functionality for reading and manipulating molecular trajectories.
+This package provides functionality for reading and manipulating molecular trajectories.
 A trajectory can be created by attaching to a running [Process](../Process), or by passing an appropriate trajectory and topology file.
 Internally, the `Trajectory` class makes use of [MDTraj](http://mdtraj.org/1.9.0)